agusisa/CV/CV.md

 August 2021 / present
 Angular Developer

-> I joined our company to work directly for our client Filmtrack.
+> I joined to work directly for client Filmtrack.
 Some of my main activities include the following:
 - Completed training on BE tickets in order to become a full stack developer.
 - Improved my skills in Angular architecture and design patterns oriented to RXJS.
 - Developed a CRM on Angular with akita, a web application aimed at managing contracts and rights.